nativewind/nativewind/README.md

 # FAQ

+## Is it safe to use v4?
+It's reasonably safe to use the `canary` version save for a known issue with styles being inconsistently applied.
+This issue is resolved in the `next` version; however, using this dist tag may break your app as it is considered experimental.
+To see which versions correlate to these dist tags, please refer to [our npm distrbution tags](https://github.com/nativewind/nativewind?tab=readme-ov-file#npm-distribution-tags).

 ## Is NativeWind moving to Expo?

 No. Expo is always exploring ways to handle styles better but NativeWind, as a project, will not be moving into the Expo organization.

+## Can we disable the change that was done recently to auto-add nativewind types using a setting or something?
+I already have the settings using `compilerOptions.types`, so I would like to disable the file generation.

+Not at the moment.
+We've found this will cause a long term problem where people "forget" what their type config was doing.
+They then update their types and break the NativeWind ones.
+To combat this, we've copied the behavior from other major frameworks which is to handle their types seperately from user specified ones.

+In the future, we may add an option like `dangerouslyDisableTypeScriptGeneration` or something verbose to prevent people from using it.
+We are tired of solving TypeScript issues, particularly ones such as "my types were working and now they aren't."

 ## What happened to v3?